danieljcave/p3-battleship/README.md

 ![GUESS_BOARD](/assets/readme/battleship-board.png)

 **Player Guess Choice**
 The player has the ability to choose how the game events happen.
 The player can guess any row or column that they would like.
-The player can make decisions and choices on there own to play there own game of battle ship.
+The player can make decisions and choices on their own to play their own game of battleship.
 They must choose a row between 1-7 and a column between A-F.
 ![player choice on the board](/assets/readme/battleship-board.png)

 **Player Miss**
 When the user is playing the game there is either a hit or a miss.
-If the player unfortunatly misses the battleship, they are prompted with a message to let them know they missed and lose a turn.
+If the player, unfortunately, misses the battleship, they are prompted with a message to let them know they missed and lose a turn.
 ![player miss](/assets/readme/player-miss.png)

 **Player Hit**